Windows Tweaks Logo Microsoft PC Help - 02 blue red

 The Windows system management automatically controls the page file and dynamically adjusts its size depending on your system load.

-Normally, you don't have to worry about it taking up too much storage space or not being used efficiently enough.
+Normally, you don't have to worry about it taking up too much memory or not being used efficiently enough.

-But in some cases it can help if you manually change, optimize and adapt the Pagefile.sys to your custom needs as described in the instructions above.
+But in some cases it can help if you manually change, optimize and adapt the Pagefile.sys to your user-defined needs as described in the instructions above.

 Summary